 Net neutrality has been repealed under the Trump government.
 In 2015, the Federal Communications Commission (FCC), under Obama’s instructions, tightened rules to prevent Internet providers from blocking or charging for certain sites.
 The move has spelled good news for Internet companies whose profits were hampered by neutrality.
 Rejoicing their win, the new decision has been pegged to displace freedom woes among companies and users alike.
 And now with the US mid-term results having arrived, there’s a new fold in store for neutrality.

-Let’s take a look at the fears of Net Neutrality and why its repeal is a welcomed move.
+But first, let’s take a look at the fears of Net Neutrality and why its repeal is a welcomed move.

 Unhealthy and unfair competition between large companies